SoloMazer/ztl/README.md

 ## Getting Started

 > To use the nix flake and build the `ztl` cli, a working installation of nix with `nix-command` and `flakes` enabled is required.
-Please find the installation instructions [here](https://nixos.org/download/) and refer the nix manual to enable flakes.
+Please find the installation instructions [here](https://nixos.org/download/) and refer the nix manual to enable nix-command and flakes.

 Simply run the following command to enter a devShell.
 ```bash